swyder/BIO634_NGS2_2018/README.md

 - Run VirtualBox and do `File | Import Appliance` from the menu.
 Choose the VM image you just downloaded (file with extension .OVA).
 This will trigger a menu where you can change the Appliance settings.
 We recommend giving the VM as much memory as you can given your local machine (about 2/3 of the total memory, but between 2-4 GB).
 Start the import process.

 Now you can start the VM by selecting it in the list and clicking on the Start button.
 Login and proceed with the instructions

+### Copy/paste doesn't work in the command window

+To copy, select text and click the title bar and go to Edit->Copy.
+You can use Edit->Paste to paste.

+The usual shortcuts for copy/paste don't work in the virtual machine.
+For Macs use ctrl+shift+C for copying and ctrl+shift+v for pasting.

+You can also setup shared folders between the VM and the host system.
+See below or ask us how to do it.

+### Adding Shared Folders

+It is possible to share data (read/write/copy files) between Virtual Machine and your host operating system (e.g. Mac OS or Windows).
+By default no access is granted, we have to configure it:

+1. Share a folder in your operating system
+   With a running VM go to the menu of the VirtualBox software `Devices | Shared Folder Settings…` and add 1 or multiple folders
+2. In Ubuntu VM, go to the terminal and type:
+`usermod -aG vboxsf student`
+ (student is our username)
+3. Reboot the VM

+On Ubuntu the shared folder is located in the path `/media`

 ## Recommended books (Practical Computing Skills)